-Membership of the Program Review Subcommittee consists of both GMEC members and nonmembers including peer selected GME residents and fellows and faculty representatives.
-There must be a minimum of one resident representative on the committee.
+Membership of the Program Review Subcommittee consists of both GMEC members and nonmembers including program directors, associate program directors, program administrators, peer selected GME residents and fellows and faculty representatives.
 Subcommittee members are selected annually through self or peer nomination and review by and approval of membership by GMEC.
 The Subcommittee chairperson is appointed by the DIO.
 The Subcommittee is staffed by the GME Office.
 The subcommittee meets at least six times during the academic year and may further subdivide into workgroups to accommodate the volume of programs due for review.
 To facilitate information sharing relevant to GMEC Compliance Subcommittee oversight duties, the Program Review Subcommittee must have at least one member of Compliance Subcommittee.
 Subcommittee members are available to assist the GMEC with Special Reviews of programs on an ad hoc basis.
 If program review reveals concerns regarding underperformance that could lead to substantial accreditation issues regarding the program's educational infrastructure or general program operations, the subcommittee will submit a request for a Special Review to the Compliance Subcommittee.